kirpalsingh17/javaScript-important-concepts-understanding/README-JS4.md

 Note that while stopping event propagation can be useful in some cases, it can also lead to unexpected behavior if not used carefully.
 Make sure to test thoroughly and consider the implications of stopping event propagation before implementing it in your code.

+---

 #### What is event delegation in JavaScript?

-Event delegation is a technique in JavaScript that allows you to handle events on parent elements rather than on individual child elements.
+Event delegation is a technique in JavaScript that allows you to **handle events on parent elements rather than on individual child elements**.
 When an event is triggered on a child element, the event "bubbles up" to the parent element, where it can be handled by a single event listener.
 This can be more efficient than attaching event listeners to each individual child element, especially for large or dynamically generated sets of elements.

 Here's an example of how to use event delegation in JavaScript: